hhaji/Algorithms-For-Data-Science/README.md

 Honesty and integrity are vital elements of the academic works.
 All your submitted assignments must be entirely your own (or your own group's).

 ## Questions?
-I’ll be having office hours for this course on Monday 10:00 AM–12:00 AM.
-If this isn’t convenient, email me at hhaji@sbu.ac.ir or talk to me after class.
+I'll be having office hours for this course on Saturday and Monday (09:30 AM--12:00 AM).
+If this isn't convenient, email me at hhaji@sbu.ac.ir or talk to me after class.